-- The modified retrospective approach aims to mitigate the operational challenges identified in paragraphs 16-17 above while achieving an outcome as close as possible to full retrospective implementation, using reasonable and supportable information available without undue cost or effort.
-Therefore, it allows simplifications with regard to: - (a) the assessments at inception or initial recognition (IFRS 17, paragraphs C9-C10); - (b) to the determination of the CSM (IFRS 17, paragraphs C11-17); and - (c) insurance finance income or expense (IFRS 17, paragraphs C18-C19). - 21 Under this approach insurers use the permitted modifications as described above only to the extent that they do not have reasonable and supportable information to apply the full retrospective approach. - Assessments at inception or initial recognition - IFRS 17, paragraph C9 permits insurers to make the following assessments either at the date of inception or on initial recognition of a contract provided that such assessments can be made based on reasonable and supportable evidence for what the insurer would have determined given the terms of the contract and the market conditions at that time, or at the transition date: - (a) whether a contract is eligible for the VFA; - (b) how to group contracts5; and - (c) how to determine the effect of discretion on estimated cash flows for contracts subject to the general model. - The requirements in determining the CSM under this approach distinguish between the CSM (or loss components6) for groups of contracts without direct participation features and those with direct participation features (IFRS 17, paragraph C17). - Determination of the CSM: Groups of contracts without direct participation features - The permitted modifications for the measurement of such contracts focus on the determination of CSM or loss component at transition.
+- 21 The modified retrospective approach aims to mitigate the operational challenges identified in paragraphs 16-17 above while achieving an outcome as close as possible to full retrospective implementation, using reasonable and supportable information available without undue cost or effort.
+Therefore, it allows simplifications with regard to: - (a) the assessments at inception or initial recognition (IFRS 17, paragraphs C9-C10); - (b) to the determination of the CSM (IFRS 17, paragraphs C11-17); and - (c) insurance finance income or expense (IFRS 17, paragraphs C18-C19). - 22 Under this approach insurers use the permitted modifications as described above only to the extent that they do not have reasonable and supportable information to apply the full retrospective approach.
+Consistent with retrospective application, insurers need to eliminate items such as deferred acquisition costs and some intangible assets that relate solely to existing contracts (IFRS 17, paragraph BC374).

+Assessments at inception or initial recognition

+- 23 IFRS 17, paragraph C9 permits insurers to make the following assessments either at the date of inception or on initial recognition of a contract provided that such assessments can be made based on reasonable and supportable evidence for what the insurer would have determined given the terms of the contract and the market conditions at that time, or at the transition date: - (a) whether a contract is eligible for the VFA;

+- (b) how to group contracts5; and - (c) how to determine the effect of discretion on estimated cash flows for contracts subject to the General Model. - As noted in paragraph 46, using the modified retrospective approach, insurers should not include in a group insurance contracts issued more than one year apart if reasonable and supportable information is not available. - The requirements in determining the CSM under this approach distinguish between the CSM (or loss components6) for groups of contracts without direct participation features and those with direct participation features (IFRS 17, paragraph C17). - Determination of the CSM: Groups of contracts without direct participation features - The permitted modifications for the measurement of such contracts focus on the determination of CSM or loss component at transition.
 This is calculated by, firstly, estimating the future cash flows at the transition date.
 Then the insurer adjusts those expected future cash flows for cash flows that are known to have occurred between initial recognition of a group of insurance contracts and the transition date. - The following table highlights the respective amounts to be determined for a group of contracts together with the permitted modifications available under IFRS 17, paragraphs C11-C16.